 When change is a constant, organizational transformation is an ongoing imperative.
 And we are living in an era of unprecedented change and business complexity.
 The best of yesterday's strategies seems barely adequate to the challenges you as a business leader wake up to today.
 With organizations large and small needing to continually adapt and innovate, organizational transformation is no longer about one massive project you hope to undertake when the time is just right.
 It is no longer about waiting well into the future to realize those tangible downstream benefits.

 New products and services are being introduced at a dizzy pace making existing ones, some of which are even useful - redundant.
 Consumer trends and consumption patterns are fast-changing, and new markets are opening all the time.
 The availability of a global, virtualized, and digital infrastructure has enabled knowledge workers across the globe to compete for work with local players successfully.
 Service organizations have access to large pools of high quality, low-cost knowledge workers from across the World.

 The following changes impacting the business environments are highly visible.

-'Transform' or 'Perish' is the norm in modern business environments All these changes are putting enormous pressure on organizations to transform all the time.
-Disruption and volatility are the norms since the beginning of the century and the business environment since then is a lot more dynamic than the previous two decades.
+'Transform' or 'Perish' is the norm in modern business environments.
+All these changes are putting enormous pressure on organizations to transform all the time.
+Disruption and volatility are the norms since the beginning of the century, and the business environment since then is a lot more dynamic than the previous two decades.
 New and nimble players with better technologies and smarter business models have displaced well-entrenched players in the market who could not cope with the pace of change or innovate in time.
-Only 64 out of 500 businesses ( S&P listed companies) have vanished in last 50 years.
+Only 64 out of 500 businesses ( S&P listed companies) have vanished in the last 50 years.
 Two examples that come to the mind from recent times are Nokia and Kodak, and the lessons from their demise have not been fully assimilated.